wp-plugins/splurgy-wp-plugin/readme.txt

 = Do I need a Splurgy Account to use this? =

 Yes, you do.
-Get one, it's free!
-Splurgy.com
+We do offer a 14 day free trial for you to test us out.

 = What is a token? =